The pilot of the doomed plane that crashed and wiped out a top Brazilian football team lost his own father in a jet crash.

 Fellow defender Alan Ruschel had spine surgery.

-Mourners in Brazil held a vigil for victims with thousands of people, including relatives of the victims, walking from Chapeco city centre on Tuesday night to Chapecoense’s Arena Conda stadium.
+in Brazil held a vigil for victims with thousands of people, including

-They sang songs about the team’s players, recited prayers and waved lights in the air using their mobile phones.
-Brazil has begun three days of national mourning.
+the team’s players, recited prayers and waved lights in the air using

-Flight data shows the plane circled several times before the disaster after declaring an electrical failure.
+People attend a candlelight vigil for victims of a plane crash Flight data shows the plane circled several times before the disaster after declaring an electrical failure.

 British investigators will help authorities in South America examine the black box recovered from the plane.